 The standardized values (rate of publications per GDP) show that Industry is the field with the highest rate in all countries.
-This may be related to the search strings used for the analyses.
-Canada is above Europe (MS+AC), and Vietnam, China and Brazil, show low and similar rates.
+This may be related to the search strings used the analyses. for above Canada is Europe (MS+AC), and Vietnam, China and Brazil, show low and similar rates.